Bhavya210/Delay_VHDL/README.md

 # Overview

+# Inertial Delay vs. Transport Delay
 This repository contains two VHDL code files, `delay_line.vhdl` and `buf.vhdl`, implementing behavioral architectures for a delay line and a buffer, respectively.
 Both designs have been created with the goal of introducing delays in digital signals.
 This README provides an overview of the files, explains the purpose of each module, and delves into the concepts of inertial and transport delay.

+## Transport Delay
+Transport delay, on the other hand, represents an instantaneous change in the output as soon as the input changes.
+It is an idealized form of delay that simplifies modeling but may not fully reflect the physical reality of signal propagation.
 # delay_line.vhdl

 ## Module Description